unrelentingfox/sliding-puzzle/README.md

 # cs470-sliding-puzzle
 This project is meant to help me explore different search techniques used in artificial intelligence to solve a sliding puzzle.
+The Sliding 8 puzzle is fully playable and it also incorporates the following 5 algorithms to automatically solve the puzzle:
+1. Breadth First Search (no closed list)
+2. Breadth First Search (with a closed list)
+3. Depth First Search
+4. A\* Search (using Manhattan Distance heuristic)
+5. A\* Search (using Straight Line Distance heuristic)

 ## Developer Info ##